Amr Zaki: Personal life

 Zaki is a practicing Muslim and has stated that “When I was in England I was eager to fast all the time and keep praying and also reading Quran in my spare time.
-He once went 24 days without eating as stated on BBC one's Match of The Day.
 I fasted on every day and I don’t think it affected my performance – actually I think I got stronger.
 I have played many matches on days which I have fasted.”
 Despite Zaki's insistence that fasting has never affected him, it was to prove a sticking point at Wigan.
 “The manager Steve Bruce said to me that he understands my fast but he can’t let me play while I'm fasting.
 “He told me that I have to choose.
 I chose fasting but then I played several matches without telling him that I'm fasting and I also kept playing well without problems.”